How angry are you?

 Also, accept that when something doesn't work out, the world usually won't end.
 Sometimes you just need to relax and not let things bother you.
 We may think that we should have an answer for everything – but the truth is, we don't!

-You can also reduce anger by improving your communication skills.
+You can also reduce anger by impraoving your communication skills.
 When you relate well to other people, express your needs, and talk about issues that bother you, you deal with potential anger proactively.

 Don't try to communicate when you're still upset.
 See the next section on controlling your anger for ideas on how to do this.